 What makes a great streaming VPN?

-At its core, a streaming VPN needs to have three things – the power to evade VPN-blocking tech used by streaming providers, a wide selection of servers worldwide to give you a good choice, and excellent speeds so you can watch without buffering.
-Our top pick ExpressVPN combines all these with a clean, polished interface that makes streaming overseas content super simple.
+When choosing a streaming VPN, there are three things to look prioritize – reliable access to plenty of streaming sites, a decent variety of servers, and excellent speeds.
+Our top pick ExpressVPN combines all these with a clean, polished interface that makes streaming overseas content super simple, all alongside excellent privacy.

-Alongside ExpressVPN there are a number of other excellent options that fill out this list, so read on to discover which streaming VPN is the right one for you.
+Also, while we've never heard of it actually happening, many streaming providers forbid the use of VPNs, under the threat of account termination.
+If you want to go on, though, alongside ExpressVPN there are a number of other excellent options that fill out this list.
+So, read on to discover which streaming VPN is the right one for you.

-From our testing, ExpressVPN is simply the best VPN on the market.
-However, one if its standout features is its excellent capabilities as a streaming VPN, as it offers the triple whammy of speed, security and excellent international coverage.
+From our testing, ExpressVPN is our #1-ranked VPN on the market.
+However, one of its standout features is its excellent capability as a streaming VPN, as it offers the triple whammy of speed, security and excellent international coverage.

 That all means you can get access to over 3,000 servers across 94 countries, so no matter where you are it should be possible to get stuck into streaming media from back home.
 Connection speeds are reliably fast, so even streaming in 4K and HDR shouldn't be an issue.

-If you do run into any snags then excellent the 24/7 live-chat customer support is always there to get you going again.
+If you do run into any snags, the excellent 24/7 live-chat customer support is always there to get you going again.
 It's staffed by knowledgeable and genuinely helpful people that want – and know how – to get you what you need.